Skip to main content

 Quick fixes to try tonight:

-- Check the cushion for wear.
+• Check the cushion for wear.
 Silicone cushions get shiny and hard with time.
-If yours has a visible worn ring, replace it.
+If yours has a visible worn ring, replace the cushion (opens in new tab).

 Step 3: Check your pressure versus your prescribed max